isomerpages/moe-necrg/_sg60/SG Youth Plan.md

 <p>MCCY and NYC would like to hear from as many youths as possible (15 to
 35y/o).
 Students can access the <a href="https://crowdtask.gov.sg/quest/sg-youth-plan" rel="noopener noreferrer nofollow" target="_blank">SG Youth Plan quest page</a> to
 take part in the surveys.
-There are various themes of interest to youths, such as pathways of success, interpersonal relationships, and environment &amp; sustainability.
+There are various themes of interest to youths, such as pathways of success, interpersonal relationships, and environmental sustainability.
 Additionally, there are other fun tasks for the students.
 The students can remain engaged on this platform when new and meaningful tasks are added at later points in the year.</p>
 <p><strong>Programme Runtime:</strong> All year round</p>